kaoslabsinc/django-building-blocks/README.md

 ### `UnrequiredFieldsForm` and `unrequire_form`

 Make fields that are usually required in a model form, be not required.
 Used in conjunction with `HasAutoFields`, since the fields that aren't required are auto set.
-Also used in conjuction with `EditReadonlyAdminMixin` to allow manual setting of a field upon creation.
+Also used in conjunction with `EditReadonlyAdminMixin` to allow manual setting of a field upon creation.

 ## Development and Testing